SummaryRead the full fact sheet

 Some of the more common triggers (allergens) that can lead to anaphylaxis include:

-- Insect venom – including bees, jumper ants, ticks, fire ants and wasps
+- – including bees, wasps, jack jumper ants, green ants and fire ants.
+Ticks (arachnids) can also trigger anaphylaxis

-- Medicines – from some prescription drugs (such as penicillin), over-the-counter medicines (such as aspirin) and herbal preparations
+- medicines – some prescription drugs (such as penicillin), over-the-counter medicines (such as aspirin) and herbal preparations.

 Risk factors for anaphylaxis